contexttesting/mask/README.md

 ## <code><ins>makeTestSuite</ins>(</code><sub><br/>&nbsp;&nbsp;`path: string,`<br/>&nbsp;&nbsp;`config: MaskConfig,`<br/></sub><code>): <i>TestSuite</i></code>
 Creates a new test suite based on the config.
-The test suite should be exported from JS files, either as default, or named exports.
+The test suite should be exported from JS files, either as a default, or named export.

  - <kbd><strong>path*</strong></kbd> <em>`string`</em>: The path to the mask result file or directory.
  - <kbd><strong>config*</strong></kbd> <em><code><a href="#type-maskconfig" title="Configuration for making test suites.">MaskConfig</a></code></em>: Configuration for making test suites.

-Creates a test suite that can be exported to run with _Zoroaster_ Context-Testing Framework.
+The exported test suite will be run with _Zoroaster_ Context-Testing Framework.
 The simplest form of a mask is to use the `getResults` property, which acts as a template for test cases, which will receive the inputs (e.g., `input`) from the mask result as properties of the `this` context, and the contexts via the arguments.
 The output will be compared to the `expected` property of the mask.

 _For example, given the following function:_